07 February 2014

 In order to generalise the situation, it is helpful to consider the polar polytope of P, which is necessarily simplicial.
 Its boundary is a simplicial complex K, and P decomposes as the cone on the barycentric subdivision of K; the isotropy subgroups of the action are recorded by assigning certain combinatorial data to the vertices of K. Analogous versions of this procedure may then be repeated for arbitrary simplicial complexes K, leading to beautiful and far-reaching generalisations of the original concept.
 The underlying principle is that many aspects of algebraic topology may be studied in terms of spaces that decompose as a union of simpler subspaces, indexed by the faces of K.

 In 1997, Victor Buchstaber and Nigel Ray were awarded a Royal Society grant for a two-year exchange of academics between Manchester and Moscow, in order to carry out a programme of research in algebraic topology.
+They were immediately influenced by the suggestions of Andrew Baker and Jack Morava that toric varieties were worthy of study by algebraic topologists.

 The collaboration led directly to the further award of a Royal Society/NATO Postdoctoral Fellowship to Taras Panov of Moscow State University, who spent the period February 01 - March 02 in Manchester.
 Taras now visits Manchester regularly, funded by EPSRC, the London Mathematical Society, and MIMS, amongst others.
 In September 2005 Victor Buchstaber was appointed to a half-time Professorship of Mathematics, and worked in Manchester until his retirement in 2010.
 He is currently Professor Emeritus, and returned for a week in this capacity during October 2012.